- Donor-Advised Funds

-A donor-advised fund (DAF) is a philanthropic fund established under an umbrella charity who administers the DAF account on behalf of the donor.
-A donor makes an irrevocable charitable contribution, receives immediate tax relief and then recommends charitable grants from the DAF account over time.
+A donor-advised fund (DAF) is a philanthropic fund established under an umbrella charity which administers the DAF account on behalf of the donor.
+A donor makes an irrevocable charitable contribution, receives immediate tax relief, and then recommends charitable grants from the DAF account over time.
 The donor also recommends how the charitable assets are invested before being granted out.

-Our 2021 UK Donor-Advised Fund Report examines data from 2016 to 2020 from UK charities that offer donor-advised funds.
+Our 2022 UK Donor-Advised Fund Report examines data from 2017 to 2021 from UK charities that offer donor-advised funds.
 The findings confirm that donor-advised funds continue to play an important role in UK philanthropy.
-DAF donors respond quickly and generously in the face of pressing problems.
-This edition of the UK Donor-Advised Fund Report is noteworthy in that DAF donors’ responses to the unfolding events of 2020 are not yet captured in the data.
-Some of the DAF providers report their financial results early in the year and therefore reported their results at the very beginning of the pandemic.
-Next year’s report will provide a more holistic view.
+DAF donors respond — quickly and generously — in the face of pressing problems.
+This edition of the UK Donor-Advised Fund Report is noteworthy in that it captures the charitable response to the second year of the COVID-19 pandemic.

 As awareness of these giving vehicles grows in the UK, donors and their advisors increasingly use donor-advised funds as the modern alternative to establishing a grantmaking charitable trust or foundation.
 Since every pound in donor-advised fund accounts is destined for charitable organisations, the rise in donor-advised funds is good news for British charities and charities around the world that receive grants from DAFs.

 The amount charitable sponsors hold and manage in donor-advised fund accounts.
 Some charitable sponsors manage other types of funds as well.
 This report is limited to assets in donor-advised fund accounts.